 The web application was created using Shiny, an open-source software package that translates code from the R programming language into HTML, CSS, or JavaScript commands that create a website interface.
 The “cardioStatsUSA” R package provides additional details on the web application’s design and comprehensive documentation of its components.

-The Blood Pressure and Hypertension Module
+Blood Pressure and Hypertension Data

 We define a module as a subpopulation of NHANES participants paired with a collection of variables.
 Each variable in the collection has designated roles.
 For example, hypertension can be an outcome and can also be used to define groups when analyzing another outcome.
 This module definition is general enough to allow for diverse extensions of the web application, but may not be specific enough to illustrate how the web application works.
 Therefore, in the current analysis, we define and present results from the “BP and hypertension” module, defined as follows.

-Subpopulation: Beginning with 107,622 US individuals who participated in NHANES 1999-2000 to 2017- March 2020, we restricted the subpopulation to adults ≥ 18 years of age.
-This exclusion was applied because statistics for hypertension and BP levels in children and adolescents are markedly different than for adults.
-We further restricted the subpopulation to participants who completed the in-home interview and study examination, with one or more SBP and DBP measurement, and who had data on self-reported antihypertensive medication use.
-After these exclusions were applied, the sub-population included data from 56,035 participants (Figure S1).
+There were 107,622 NHANES 1999-2000 to 2017- March 2020 participants.
+We restricted the the dataset to adults ≥ 18 years of age.
+This exclusion was applied because statistics for BP levels and hypertension in children and adolescents are markedly different than for adults.
+We further restricted the population to participants who completed the in-home interview and study examination, with one or more SBP and DBP measurement, and who had data on self-reported antihypertensive medication use.
+After these exclusions were applied, the sub-population in this application included 56,035 participants (Figure S1).

-Variables The primary variables from the BP and hypertension module are listed in Table 1, with full definitions provided in Supplemental Table 1.
-Briefly, mean SBP and DBP levels were computed over all available measurements for each participant.
-Oscillometric BP values were calibrated to the mercury device as described previously.
-Antihypertensive medication classes were defined using recommendations from the 2017 ACC/AHA BP guideline.

 Validation of the web application

 We validated the web application by using it in combination with our BP and hypertension module to reproduce results from two prior studies and one CDC report.
-A full description of the validation procedure is available.

 Statistical analysis

-We conducted a series of statistical analyses using the BP and hypertension module defined above.
 We estimated characteristics of the population, crude and age-adjusted mean SBP, and prevalence of hypertension for US adults by NHANES cycle.
-To demonstrate computation of results by group, we computed the age-adjusted prevalence of hypertension by NHANES cycle for individuals with versus without chronic kidney disease.
-For age adjustment in these analyses, we used the estimated age distribution of US adults from 1999 to 2020 as the standard (49.3%, 33.6%, 10.1% and 7.0% being 18 to 44, 45 to 64, 65 to 74 and ≥75 years of age, respectively).
+For this manuscript, we defined hypertension according to the 2017 ACC/AHA BP guideline, SBP ≥ 130 mm Hg, DBP ≥ 80 mm Hg or antihypertensive medication use.
+To demonstrate the stratification function of the application, we computed the age-adjusted prevalence of hypertension by NHANES cycle for US adults with and without chronic kidney disease, separately.
+For age adjustment, we used the estimated age distribution of US adults from 1999 to 2020 as the standard (49.3%, 33.6%, 10.1% and 7.0% being 18 to 44, 45 to 64, 65 to 74 and ≥75 years of age, respectively).
 We also estimated the number of US adults with hypertension by NHANES cycle from 1999-2000 through 2017-2020.